-Johannesburg - Judge Leon Halgryn defended his order banning the words "shoot the boer" in the South Gauteng High Court on Monday.
+Judge Leon Halgryn defended his order banning the words “shoot the boer” in the High Court in Johannesburg today.

 Halgryn had ruled the words were prima facie incitement, which is a crime.